-When a grievance about a Loft student is received by the education director, s/he will take the following steps.
+When a formal grievance about a student is received by the education director from a student, they will take the following steps.
+A formal grievance should be stated as such to the education director, preferably in writing via email, or through a direct request in conversation.